YuYiYang07/FED-CA2/README.md

-FED-CA2 — Front-End Development Coursework
+FED-CA2 — Front-End Development End-Semester-project
+personal project  (MIT license)
+Year1，Common Infocomm Technology，school of computing，Singapore Polytechnic
 A front-end project used to demonstrate **FED-CA2** assignments.
 Focuses on the integrated practice of **UI/UX, semantics, responsiveness, accessibility (a11y)**, and **front-end engineering**.

 ## ✨ Features